devcamcar/python-novaclient/README_BETA.txt

 Then, change to the cloudservers directory and type:

-    nosetests cloudservers.tests.user_tests
+    nosetests com.rackspace.cloud.servers.api.client.tests.user_tests

-do NOT omit the cloudservers.tests.user_tests parameter or you will be running the full test suite which creates, destroys, and resizes many servers in your live account.
+do NOT omit the com.rackspace.cloud.servers.api.client.tests.user_tests parameter or you will be running the full test suite which creates, destroys, and resizes many servers in your live account.